CharlesBoury/BirdOutline/README.md

 # BirdOutline
-A little toy project to illustrate an Outline Shader for Unity Sprites
+A little toy project to illustrate an Outline Shader for Unity Sprites !
+[Play with it](https://charlesboury.itch.io/bird-outline)!

 ![toy](http://charlesboury.fr/lowrezjam/BirdOutline.gif)